Last revised March 20, 2023 (effective date)

-You may also request an electronic copy of your personal data that is attached to your account in a structured, commonly-used, and machine-readable format, free of charge, which can be provided to a different service.
+You may also contact us to request an electronic copy of your personal information that is attached to your account in a structured, commonly-used, and machine-readable format, free of charge, which can be provided to a different service.
 However, there may be certain information (e.g., technical metadata) that we will not share with you (e.g., for security reasons or when technically infeasible).

 You may contact us at any time and free of charge about our processing of your personal data (e.g., to ask a question, request that it be restricted, object to it, request cancellation and erasure, lodge a complaint, or request assistance).
 Each request must be clear, specific, and technically feasible.